DannyNev-dev/AI-Implementations/README.md

 # AI-Implementations
-A Neural Network classification program that classifies types of penguins based on their features.
+Neural Network classification programs that classify types of penguins based on their features.

+Part1 Uses a Multilayered Neural Network.

+Part2 Uses a Evolutionairy Computation Genetic program that formulates a model that matches the training data and can then be applied to unseen data to classify it.